-A relatively small, full-time Board also presents a challenge in terms of defining the roles and responsibilities of the Board members relative to the governance of the agency.
+A relatively small full-time Board also presents a challenge in terms of defining the roles and responsibilities of the Board members relative to the governance of the Agency.
 As the membership on the Board changes, it needs to update its rules of operation to ensure it fulfills its statutory role in the governance of FCA.
+Each Board member must accept the rules of operation and be comfortable with the degree of oversight and accountability within the FCA.
+An OIG report pointed out the need to update and revise the Board Policy Statements.

-Strategic Planning - The FCA Strategic Plan was updated and revised in FY 2000 to reflect the FCA Board's priorities at that time.
-The current FCA Strategic Plan reflects an environment that has changed significantly since it was adopted - the composition of the Board, the economy, the structure of the FCS, and the President's Management Agenda.
-The FCA Board's challenge is to take a fresh look at the substance of FCA's mission, goals, and objectives.
-The Board will have the opportunity to set a course for FCA that focuses on the results that it wants to achieve through clear and balanced performance measures.
-The change in the Board's composition will allow the new Board to develop a new perspective that is not unduly constrained by past practices but builds on the experience of prior Boards.
+Strategic Planning - The FCA Strategic Plan was updated and revised for FY 2000 to reflect the FCA Board's priorities at that time.
+The current FCA Strategic Plan reflects an environment that has changed significantly since it was adopted-the composition of the Board, the economy, the structure of the FCS, and the President's Management Agenda.
+The FCA Board has worked for more than 6 months getting input from a cross section of stakeholders and taking a fresh look at the substance of FCA's mission, goals and objectives.
+The Board has the opportunity to set a course for FCA that focuses on the results that it wants to achieve through clear and balanced performance measures.
+The change in the Board's composition has and will allow the new Board to develop a new perspective that is not unduly constrained by past practices but builds on the experience of prior FCA Boards.

-Human Capital - The President identified human capital as a critically needed management reform in the federal government.
+Human Capital - The President identified human capital as a critically needed management reform in the Federal government.
+The OIG recommended FCA develop a 5-year human capital plan in March 2001.
+FCA still does not have a plan 21⁄2 years later.
 FCA needs to develop a comprehensive, integrated approach to human capital issues.
-In light of the changes in the competitive environment, advances in technology, and the tenure of its workforce; the agency will be challenged to closely evaluate business processes, their associated costs, and alternatives available through competitive sourcing.
-The General Accounting Office's (GAO) High-Risk report outlines four pervasive human capital challenges that the government faces:
+In light of the changes in the competitive environment, advances in technology, and the tenure of its workforce; the Agency will be challenged to closely evaluate business processes, their associated costs, and alternatives available through competitive sourcing.
+The General Accounting Office's (GAO) High-Risk1 report outlined four pervasive human capital challenges that the government faces:

-- planning strategic human capital and organizational alignment; - planning for succession and leadership continuity; - · acquiring and developing staffs whose size, skills, and deployment meet agency needs; and - creating results-oriented performance cultures.
+- planning strategic human capital and organizational alignment; - planning for succession and leadership continuity; - acquiring and developing staffs whose size, skills, and deployment meet agency needs; and - creating results-oriented performance cultures.

-Financial Management - Last year, FCA successfully implemented a new financial management system using the services of the Department of Interior's National Business Center.
-FCA received an unqualified audit opinion.
+Financial Management - During FY 2001, FCA successfully implemented a financial management system using the services of the Department of Interior's National Business Center.
+FCA has received an unqualified audit opinion on its financial statements.
 However, financial management success goes beyond an unqualified financial statement audit opinion.
 Management's challenge is to leverage the system to deliver timely financial information that is critical for making well-informed management decisions.
-Meeting this challenge requires new measures of success: measures such as delivering financial information that managers can use for day-to-day operations; and developing reports that capture the full cost of programs and projects can help bring about a transition.
+This challenge will be compounded by the recent decision to move to a new financial management system.
+Meeting this challenge requires new measures of success.
+Measures such as delivering financial information that managers can use for day-to-day operations; and developing reports that capture the full cost of programs and projects can help bring about a transition.